 Vegan cherry almond coffee cake is a delicious way to enjoy the cherry season.
-The cake is swirled with cherry preserves and topped with fresh cherries, a crumb topping, and toasted almond slivers.
+The cake is swirled with cherry preserves and topped with fresh cherries, a crumb topping, and toasted almond slices.
 Enjoy this decadent vegan breakfast this weekend.

 I was originally going to top this vegan cherry coffee cake with a baked-in cream cheese layer.
 But I worried it would melt during the cooking process.